 Today, as the effects of the pandemic continue to be felt even as vaccination campaigns roll out, we need the vision and experience of every generation to recover.
 Because youth have most to gain or lose, the most invested over time, governments and institutions like ours must do more to put their concerns at the centre of any recovery strategy.
 Young people themselves need to have the opportunity and agency to shape a better tomorrow.

-Youthwise participants will bring their generation’s insights and ideas to the OECD and its stakeholders.
-They will have a voice in the renewal of the OECD Youth Action Plan, take part in our events and activities including the OECD Forum, our Global Parliamentary Network and join other youth leaders at interactive Y20 workshops, as well as leading local events for their communities and networks.
+Youthwise participants bring their generation’s insights and ideas to the OECD and its stakeholders.
+They have a voice in the renewal of the OECD Youth Action Plan, take part in our events and activities including the OECD Forum, our Global Parliamentary Network and join other youth leaders at interactive Y20 workshops, as well as leading local events for their communities and networks.

 Together, we will get through this crisis.
 With your help, we will all Recover, Imagine and Dare to build a better tomorrow.